my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   From The Slade turning right to DTC, 2nd exit, turning right; two on my right are indicating left, but the 1st car has already on the move, Instructor intervened by chaning to 1st gear so I can start off faster; the 3rd cars had to brake for me b/c I was too slow.
         -   If you see a queue on the mini-roundbaout, just go at 1st gear, so you could start off faster;
         -   This direction is the only half on and half off driving techinique.
     -   From DTC to Horspath Driftway, 2nd exit, turning right.
 The car on my right was indicating right, meaning I should give way, but the car is a learner driver, and he hesitated.
-While he was in hesitation, a blocker came and the car on my right stopped. <span style='color:chartreuse'>His stop (the stop of the car on my right) is a strong cue for me to go! </span>
+While he was in hesitation, a blocker came and the car on my right stopped. <span style='color:#32CD32'>His stop (the stop of the car on my right) is a strong cue for me to go! </span>
         -   Go around the center following the arrows, no riding on top.

 -   Kassam Stadium W1 to Oxford, make sure it's safe before changing lanes
 -   DTC merging to right: while waiting, it helps to use handbrake so you can prepare biting point and right foot on gas, as long as you spot a gap, you can start off ASAP.
     -   Just be sure to look to the right and left, don't be fooled by cars giving way;
     -   cyclists have super priority, when seeing them, just let them go first;
-    -   <span style='color:chartreuse'>Be patient is rule of thumb!</span>
+    -   <span style='color:#32CD32'>Be patient is rule of thumb!</span>
 -   When in traffic, pay extra attention where you can wait, avoid yellow boxes and pedestrian crossings.
 Don't follow other cars.